scikit-fingerprints/scikit-fingerprints/CONTRIBUTING.md

 By contributing to this project, you agree that your contributions will be licensed under the MIT License.

 Thank you for your contribution!
-Your efforts help make Scikit-Fingerprints library better for everyone.
+Your efforts help make scikit-fingerprints library better for everyone.